LPL Financial Investment Complaints: Common Claims and Recovery Options

 - Inconsistent with the client’s risk tolerance

-- A material alteration in strategy without authorization
+- A material alteration in strategy without client authorization

-FINRA Rule 3260 prohibits unauthorized trading and provides guidelines for the use of discretion.
+FINRA Rule 3260 prohibits unauthorized trading and provides guidelines for when broker discretion is appropriate.
 Churning in discretionary accounts also qualifies as unauthorized trading under FINRA Rule 3260.

 Unauthorized trading may be part of a larger LPL Financial scam or other fraudulent scheme.
 For more information on how these allegations are handled, see our page on LPL Financial unauthorized trading.